-Some of the things I faced while there were incredible hard and I never want to experience them again.
-But for the majority of my time I was living my dream of an amazing life abroad.
+Some of the things I faced while there were incredibly hard and I never want to experience them again.
+But for the majority of my time, I was living my dream of an amazing life abroad.

 I can only advise you to make your decision wisely and to figure out if the time is right.
 If your heart tells you ‘not right now’, you can always move abroad in a year or two.
-And if it says go ahead’, you should hive this venture all you can.
-It might be daunting, but taking a chance and thereby changing yourself and your life for the better is rewarding.
+And if it says ‘go ahead’, you should go for it.
+It might be daunting, but taking a chance, and thereby changing yourself and your life for the better, is rewarding.

 Further Readings: What others say about moving to the other end of the world & living abroad

 If you want to read more about living in another country, I can only recommend reading these posts as well.
 They all have a unique point of view on moving abroad and I think that it will give you a good idea of what it is like.